danangcrysnanto/bovine-graphs-mapping/README.md

 However, final results are available in `result` folder  and we have setup integration with `binder`, final data analyses can be repeated using `launch binder` button as above (also possible in local dekstop after `cloning` the repo)

 The accompanying raw data for analyses are available via Zenodo, please download and untar-unzip the files.
-All raw data is available in `data` folder after unzipping.
+All raw data are available in `data` folder after unzipping.

 ```
 tar -zxvf data.tar.gz